ForDefault/OVA-To-Proxmox/README.md

 -- I wanted to make this fully automated but could not figure out how to entirely do that.

-# #1  Copy this command into Proxmox cli and select the Mounted Storage Path you want to use
+# #1  Copy and run the following command in the Proxmox CLI (web browser is easy) to simplify selecting the Mounted Storage Path you want to use:

 ```
 echo ">>>>>>>>>> Mount Paths For Directory Storage <<<<<<<<<<"
 df -h | grep -Ev '^Filesystem|tmpfs|udev|/run|/sys|/dev/shm|/dev/loop|/boot/efi|/dev/fuse'
 ```
+I would leave open the web browser containing the possible Directory Paths to use.

-# #2  Run this command on your PC containing the OVA - follow the prompts
+# #2  Run the following command on your PC containing the OVA file.
+Follow the prompts to complete the process:
 ```
 PUTHERE=$(whoami) && \
 REPO_URL="https://github.com/ForDefault/OVA-To-Proxmox.git" && \